 What Is Sea Moss

-Sea moss is a recently popular superfood because it contains low calories and sugar, but packed with a high amount of vitamins and minerals.
-Sea moss is also considered a prebiotic, those are foods that are high in dietary fibers and support digestive health.
+Sea moss is a recently popular superfood because it contains low calories and sugar, but contains many vitamins and minerals.

 Increasing your digestive health will improve the production of good bacteria in the gut that support your immune system and overall health.
 I've taken sea moss for over 3 years now and barely have any digestion problems anymore.

-Sea moss contains a rich amount of minerals such as iron, copper, zinc and magnesium.
-It also contains folate which is one of the B vitamins that helps us to produce DNA and RNA and it’s important during periods of growth such as childhood and pregnancy.
+Sea moss contains many minerals such as iron, copper, zinc and magnesium.
+It also contains folate which is one of the B vitamins that plays an important role in daily health.